John Steele (paratrooper): Commemoration

 Today, these events are commemorated by the Airborne Museum (Sainte-Mère-Église) in Place du 6 Juin in the centre of Ste-Mère-Église and in the village church where a parachute with an effigy of Private Steele in his Airborne uniform hangs from the steeple.
 Pockmarks from gunfire are still visible in the church's stone walls.
 One of its stained glass windows depicts the Virgin Mary with paratroopers falling in the foreground.

 In popular culture

 Steele is portrayed by Red Buttons in the film The Longest Day.
-He also appears in the first Call of Duty video game.
+He also appears in the first Call of Duty video game and is also honored in the game Hell Let Loose playing Sainte-Mère-Eglise scenario.
+Roaming the village the player can clearly see his parachute dangling down the top of the central church.